Sweet (Tomorrow X Together album)

 Sweet (stylized in all caps) is the second Japanese-language studio album (fourth overall) by South Korean boy band Tomorrow X Together.
-It was released by Big Hit Entertainment and Universal Music Japan on July 5, 2023.
+It was released by BigHit Entertainment and Universal Music Japan on July 5, 2023.
 Partially acting as a compilation of tracks from the band's 2021 EP Chaotic Wonderland and subsequent standalone singles, the album contains twelve tracks, including four new original songs.
 Sweet was supported by the singles "Sugar Rush Ride" (Japanese ver.) and "Hydrangea Love".
 The album was commercially successful, debuting at number-one on Japan's Oricon Albums Chart and has been certified 2× Platinum by the RIAJ.

 Background and release

 After the release of Tomorrow X Together's first Japanese-language album Still Dreaming (2021), the band supplemented their Japanese discography with extended plays and singles containing Japanese versions of their previously released Korean songs.
 Chaotic Wonderland was released in late 2021 and included Japanese versions of "0X1=Lovesong (I Know I Love You)" and "MOA Diary (Dubaddu Wari Wari)", as well as a new song "Ito", and previously released English song "Magic", followed in 2022 by the Japanese version of "Good Boy Gone Bad", which contained two original songs as B-sides ("Ring" and "Hitori no Yoru").

-Sweet, Tomorrow X Together's second Japanese album, was announced by Big Hit Music on April 28, 2023.
+Sweet, Tomorrow X Together's second Japanese album, was announced by BigHit Music on April 28, 2023.
 The announcement indicated that the album would be released on July 5, and that it would contain twelve tracks including four new original Japanese songs, tracks previously included on the band's earlier Japanese releases, as well as a Japanese version of the band's Korean-language song "Sugar Rush Ride".

 "Sugar Rush Ride" was released as the album's lead single on June 28, with a music video being released simultaneously with the track.
 A second single, "Hydrangea Love" was released on June 30.
 Sweet was officially released on July 5, 2023.